phac-nml/viralassembly/docs/usage.md

 # phac-nml/viralassembly: Usage

 ## Introduction
-This pipeline is intended to be run on either Nanopore Amplicon Sequencing data or Basic Nanopore NGS Sequencing data that can utilize a reference genome for mapping.
+This pipeline is intended to be run on either Nanopore Amplicon Sequencing data or Basic Nanopore NGS Sequencing data that can utilize a reference genome for mapping variant calling, and other downstream analyses.
 It generates variant calls, consensus sequences, and quality control information based on the reference.
-To do this, there are three different variant callers that can be utilized which includes: `nanopolish` (For R9.4.1 flowcells and below only), `medaka`, and `clair3`.
+To do this, there are three different variant callers that can be utilized which includes: `clair3`, `medaka`, and `nanopolish` (For R9.4.1 flowcells and below only).

 For Amplicon Sequencing data it is at minimum required to:
 1. Specify a path to the reads/input file